briangerard/briangerard.github.io/personal.misc/rubiks.md

 Key to the cube "diagrams" (if you'll excuse the exaggeration):
 <dl>
     <dt>X</dt>
-    <dd>(Any letter, that is.)
+    <dd>That is to say, any single letter.
 One specific color on the entire cube.
-So for example an
+So for
-        &quot;A&quot; would be a particular color, and would be that same color across sides in a particular diagram.
+        example an &quot;A&quot; would be a particular color, and would be that same color across sides in a particular diagram.
 Unless otherwise noted, a specific letter probably won't refer to the same color from diagram to diagram.</dd>
     <dt>.</dt>
     <dd>Any color.
 Basically, a placeholder to mark a spot whose color doesn't matter in
         the context of that diagram.</dd>